fides-dev/fides/README.md

 <a href="https://zenodo.org/badge/latestdoi/312057973">
  <img src="https://zenodo.org/badge/312057973.svg" alt="DOI"></a>

-Fides implements an Interior Trust Region Reflective optimizer based on the papers [ColemanLi1994] and [ColemanLi1996].
+Fides implements an Interior Trust Region Reflective for boundary costrained optimization problems based on the papers [ColemanLi1994] and [ColemanLi1996 ].
 Accordingly, Fides is named after the Roman goddess of trust and reliability.
-In contrast to other optimizers, the trust-region subproblem can be solved exactly, which yields higher quality proposal steps, but is computationally more expensive.
-This makes Fides particularly attractive for optimization problems with objective functions that are computationally expensive to evaluate and the computational cost of solving the trust-region subproblem is negligible.
+In contrast to other optimizers, Fides solves the full trust -region subproblem exactly, which can yields higher quality proposal steps, but is computationally more expensive.
+This makes Fides particularly attractive for optimization problems with objective functions that are computationally expensive to evaluate and the computational cost of solving the trust -region subproblem is negligible.

 Fides can be installed via `pip install fides`.
 Further documentation is avaliable at [Read the Docs](fides-optimizer.readthedocs.io).